Cantina & Happy Hour

 Drinks aren’t all that’s included in our special happy hour pricing; you can also enjoy a wide range of our delicious appetizers at a discounted price, such as Nachos Tostaditas and Gueritos Rellenos.
 So stop by with family or friends to share some drinks and appetizers!

 Cocktail season has come to San Diego, those 12 months of any year when we all enjoy happy hour with friends.
 Happy hour in San Diego is an eclectic mix of the city’s weather and culture.
 That convergence makes Casa Sol y Mar’s happy hour especially fitting.

-Sports fans enjoy watching the San Diego Chargers or Padres play while sipping a cool beer.
+Sports fans enjoy watching the San Diego Padres play while sipping a cool beer.
 Come winter when the temperatures do not cool down in SoCal, hockey fans love sipping a frosty margarita and watching their Stanley Cup-winning Los Angeles Kings take the ice.

 Our Cantina at Casa Sol y Mar actually combines the best of a local sports bar with authentic Mexican watering hole.
 Artisanal tequila sits on top shelves under the flat screen televisions.
 Guests sit on custom-made barstools upholstered in hand-woven fabrics from Oaxaca, Mexico.

 Speaking of hand-crafted items from Mexico, we are tequila connoisseurs.
 We would be delighted to explain the difference between a Reposado and an Añejo – it’s all in the aging, by the way.
 We can also offer recommendations based on a drink preference or flavor profile.

 During happy hour, margaritas are on special.
 Choose between one of our house specialties or a Herradura Skinny Margarita, under 100 calories.